Taipei Metro: 2009–2014 expansions

-Following the completion of the core sections of the system in 2014, the naming scheme for services was set and 'lines' started to referred to services.
+Following the completion of the core sections of the system in 2014, the naming scheme for services was set and 'lines' started to refer to services.
 Between 2014 and 2016, lines were given alternative number names based on the order of the dates the lines first opened.
 Brown, Red, Green, Orange and Blue lines were named lines 1 to 5 respectively.
 The planned Circular, Wanda–Shulin and Minsheng–Xizhi lines were to be lines 6 to 8 respectively.
 In 2016, the number names were replaced by colour names.
 Today, on-board announcements in Chinese use full official names, whereas in English, colour names are used instead.